isomerpages/nlb-mobile-guide/spotlight/skillsfuture-month-2020/CCSFramework01.md

 Source: <a href="https://www.youtube.com/watch?v=d7Jnmi2BkS8" target="_blank">Before You Decide: 3 Steps To Better Decision Making</a> (2019, July 16).
 TEDxOakLawn.

 <h5>2.
 How Critical Thinking Can Change the Game by GCFLearnFree.org</h5>
 <p>Richard Douglas Fosbury revolutionised high jumping – and set a new global standard in the 1968 Olympics – by making use of critical thinking.
-While his solution was out of the norm at that time and often ridiculed, his Fodsbury Flip method is now the default technique for almost all high jumpers today.</p>
+While his solution was out of the norm at that time and often ridiculed, his Fosbury Flop method is now the default technique for almost all high jumpers today.</p>
 <div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/5VX7sojco3s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 Source: <a href="https://www.youtube.com/watch?v=5VX7sojco3s" target="_blank">How Critical Thinking Can Change the Game </a> (2019, July 24).
 GCFLearnFree.org.